Rewriting with Acyclic Queries: Mind Your Head: Related Work

 The notion of q-hierarchical queries has played a central role in the evaluation of conjunctive queries under single tuple updates \cite{DBLP:conf/pods/BerkholzKS17}.
-In \cite{DBLP:conf/pods/BerkholzKS17} it is shown that the result of a q-hierarchical conjunctive query can be evaluated (by answering a Boolean CQ in constant time, enumerating the result of a non-Boolean CQ with constant delay, or output the number of results in constant time) with constant update time after a linear time preprocessing.
-Moreover, they showed that the result of a self-join free conjunctive query that is not q-hierarchical can not be evaluated with constant update time after a linear time preprocessing, unless some algorithmic conjectures on Online Matrix-Vector multiplication (see \cite{DBLP:conf/stoc/HenzingerKNS15} for more information about the conjecture) does not hold.
+In \cite{DBLP:conf/pods/BerkholzKS17} it is shown that the result of a q-hierarchical conjunctive query can be evaluated (by answering a Boolean CQ in constant time, enumerating the result of a non-Boolean CQ with constant delay, or outputting the number of results in constant time) with constant update time after a linear time preprocessing.
+Moreover, they showed that the result of a conjunctive query without self-joins that is not q-hierarchical cannot be evaluated with constant update time after a linear time preprocessing, unless some algorithmic conjectures on Online Matrix-Vector multiplication (see \cite{DBLP:conf/stoc/HenzingerKNS15} for more information about the conjecture) do not hold.
+The notion of q-hierarchical queries is also related to factorised databases \cite{DBLP:phd/dnb/Keppeler20}.
+The notion of factorised databases has already been considered in various contexts \cite{DBLP:journals/tods/OlteanuZ15,DBLP:journals/pvldb/BakibayevKOZ13,DBLP:conf/sigmod/SchleichOC16}.
+A further recent source of information on structurally simple queries is \cite{DBLP:conf/pods/0002NOZ20}.